-In March this year, CIL paid mber 2010, when it reached a 120 per cent dividend on ing place now, even if those each share.
+In a decade since November 2010, when it reached a 120 per cent dividend on ing place now, even if those ₹342.35 on listing, CIL has each share.
 Even that is less sorted out.
 Evidently it hasn't. erased almost 67 per cent of its than the 165 per cent it paid next few years.
 Copious quan-Meanwhile, CIL has effected price to reach ₹114.2 as of out in 2018.
-The government's tities of coal will continue to attitude makes worse the in the past five years in the upward movement in the mar- already adverse international afield as Richards Bay in South price of coal it mines to bolster ket, the CIL stock has under- environment against coal.
+The government's tities of coal will continue to October 30.
+In a year of stellar attitude makes worse the in the past five years in the upward movement in the mar- already adverse international afield as Richards Bay in South price of coal it mines to bolster ket, the CIL stock has under- environment against coal.
 The Africa.
 But the shortage could profits.
 As a result, a tonne of performed the BSE Sensex by result is foreign institutional get worse if CIL totters.

-stock.
+investors (FIIs) are selling the stock.
 As of September 20, the number of FIIs holding the stock fell by 13 per cent.
 This is quite a climb-down for a stock that had listed on a massive premium a decade ago.
 It had made CIL India's fourth largest company by market cap.